ROLE

 A Missed Opportunity

-Despite the growing trend of mobile use, visitor are abandoning our platform due to the lack of mobile editing capabilities.
-Our data shows that 16% of new registrations come from mobile, but 46% of these users drop off.
-While they can browse templates, they cannot edit or customize them on mobile.
-This friction created a significant barrier for users, particularly those with mobile needs, and represented a missed opportunity to convert mobile visitors into customers.
+Venngage users were frustrated and abandoned the platform due to the lack of mobile editing capabilities.
+Our data showed that 16% of new registrations came from mobile, but 55% of these users dropped off.
+While they could browse templates, they couldn’t edit or customize them on mobile.
+This friction created a major barrier, especially for users with diverse needs, and represented a missed opportunity to convert mobile visitors into customers.

 16%